mikmaks97/mikmaks97.github.io/_posts/2021-11-18-firewall-decision-trees.md

 whose actions differ across the policies, is the subject of the solution.

 ## Solution
-The task of comparing two policies comprises two steps:
+The task of comparing two policies comprises two steps:<br>
-a.
-Comparing intersecting flows between the policies for differences in action
+&nbsp;&nbsp;a.
+Comparing intersecting flows between the policies for differences in action<br>
-b.
+&nbsp;&nbsp;b.
 Reducing the differing flows to only unshadowed ones

 These steps need not be completed in this order; step b) can precede step a) by first reducing the set of flows for each policy to unshadowed only and then comparing these flows with each other.